marcinhuu/m-Teleport/README.md

 | If you are intested in recieving updates join the community on **[Discord](https://discord.gg/svmzYehU8R)**! |

+A teleport system that you can create multiple zones in, and is blocked by player license's.

 # About
 - Optimized
 - Many Features